Thertzlor/Revenant/wiki/_Options_Documentation.md

 ## logPrimaryButtonState
 Log the current state primary mouse buttons, even when they are not triggering proper events.
-However, as those states can only be detected passively, they are not added to the history of past button presses.
+However, as those states can only be detected passively, they cannot launch any macros.
 * *default value: **true***
 ```lua